MicahElliott/dunnit/README.md

 # Dunnit Time Recorder

 Dunnit is a KISS process for recording your daily activity.
 It’s dumbly simple, works only on a Mac (for now).
+It is not a TODO app.
+TODOs are a totally different things than Dunnits.

 Dunnit is set to pop up a notification prompt every hour to ask you what you worked on.
 The update you record in the popup is saved to a daily log.
 At the end of a good day you’ll end up with a timestamped list of things you worked on.

+Analysis is CLI-driven.
+You can roll up your Dunnits at the end of a week or a month.
+Generate status reports and aggregate by tag categories.

 ![Dunnit Screenshot](dunnit.png)